lior1324/IFN_Ensemble/README.md

 2. IFN with train csv and test csv
 3. run IFN forest
 4. IFN forest with train csv and test csv
-In oreder to change the hyper parameter of ifn or ifn forest you can check our functions in Main at src
+In order to change the hyper parameter of ifn or ifn forest you can check our functions in Main at src The nominal input attributes at the datasets must have an addition "_nominal".
+For example: Gender -> Geneder_nominal.

 All rights reserved to Dror Simchoni and Lior Khoramian